Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Look.
 There is no easy Way to tell you The Story that follows.

 I beg you to listen.
 Everything is at stake.
 I cannot bear to look ahead and see the Vision of our children or grandchildren suffering in the [[Chaos]] that lies at the end of our current trajectory.
-The default outcome of our present course of horrific.
+The default outcome of our present course is horrific.

-Any System divided against itself cannot stand, and the existing [[Order]] we thought we were living in is failing.
+Any System divided against itself cannot stand, and the existing [[Order]] we thought we were living in is accelerating towards [[Collapse]].

 But the Good News is there is Hope.